computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/TwitterSearch/readme.md

 ## High Level Design

-- Need to store all the statues in a database.
+- Need to store all the statuses in a database.
 - Need to build an index that can keep track of which word appears in which tweet.

 ![high level design](https://raw.githubusercontent.com/tuliren/grokking-system-design/master/img/twitter-search-overview.png)